willowtreeapps/swift-style-guide/README.markdown

 ## Copyright Statement

-The following copyright statement should be included at the top of every source
+When writing client software, use their appropriate copyright notice, or the default Xcode copyright.

-file:
+For open source WillowTree projects, the following copyright statement should be included at the top of every source file and as part of a LICENSE file at the root of the system directory:

     /*
-     * Copyright (c) 2015 Razeware LLC
+     * Copyright (c) 2016 WillowTree, Inc.
      *
      * Permission is hereby granted, free of charge, to any person obtaining a copy
      * of this software and associated documentation files (the "Software"), to deal